WORKSHOPS AND INFORMATION SESSION

 This workshop will be given by Josh Van Fossen, who is an alumni from Department of Mechanical Engineering at University of Alberta, presenting a new perspective and strategies to efficiently manage your time.
 He will also share his experience and knowledge with us on how to develop professional skills as an employee in industry.

-WORKSHOP 2: ENTREPRENEURSHIP - PROF. TONY BRIGGS OF ALBERTA SCHOOL OF BUSINESS
+PROFessor TONY BRIGGS - ALBERTA SCHOOL OF BUSINESS

 This workshop will cover topics such as translating research into business ventures, effective business pitches, and entrepreneurship resources.